mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 np.copyto(dst=sm_np_array, src=np_array)
 ```

-They way the project is structured we don't use the frame where we create so we must close it here (not unlink) before returning the metadata.
+They way the project is structured we don't use the frame where we created so we must close it here (not unlink) before returning the metadata.

 ```python
 shared_memory.close()